If you’re looking to sell your house or investment property in Ontario without using a real estate agent, we can help.

-Sometimes in Hamilton, buyers who aren’t represented by an agent won’t remember to negotiate the buyer’s side commission out of the price for themselves, so don’t remind them if you don’t want to pay them.
+Sometimes in Ontario, buyers who aren’t represented by an agent won’t remember to negotiate the buyer’s side commission out of the price for themselves, so don’t remind them if you don’t want to pay them.
 Just don’t be surprised if it comes up during the negotiation.

 You may want to consider offering 2.5% to buyer’s agents who will bring their clients to show your property.
 Sure, it’s a lot of money.
 If you’re pricing your property including that commission, you can always negotiate a better deal for a purchaser who comes without an agent.

 Over 90% of transactions happen through the MLS – that’s the Multiple Listing Service.
-It’s the main database that all the brokers in Hamilton use to access information for their clients on the houses, condos, land and investment properties for sale, along with data on the sold prices.
+It’s the main database that all the brokers in Ontario use to access information for their clients on the houses, condos, land and investment properties for sale, along with data on the sold prices.

 Once upon a time, you had to pay a full commission to get your property on the MLS.
-Now in Hamilton, there are a few brokers who will charge you a fee just to list your property on the MLS.
+Now in Ontario, there are a few brokers who will charge you a fee just to list your property on the MLS.
 Often, you spend a few hundred bucks and you only pay a commission if the sale closes.

 Compared to the cost of a newspaper ad, the MLS is a cheap way to market your property to a very wide audience.

 All the major real estate search sites like Realtor.com, Zillow, Yahoo Homes, etc. get data from the MLS.
-Chances are good that when you submit your listing in Hamilton to the MLS, information on your property will end up on most of the major sites within a few days.
+Chances are good that when you submit your listing in Ontario to the MLS, information on your property will end up on most of the major sites within a few days.

 Each of those sites sells ads.
 They’ve got packages that let you pay to enhance your listing, feature it at the top of the search, and a lot of other bells and whistles that might or might not get an interested buyer to buy your property.

 Advertising is a gamble.
-Sometimes open houses in Hamilton ON can be a great way to sell a property, and sometimes they’re a waste of time.
+Sometimes open houses in Ontario ON can be a great way to sell a property, and sometimes they’re a waste of time.
 Same with newspaper ads, craigslist postings, fancy signs – sometimes they work, and sometimes they don’t.

 To effectively sell your property on your own, you have to market it well.